Do you sometimes feel that you’re not going to make it?

 If so, you could be travelling through ‘Baca‘.

-I sympathise with anyone going through this valley right now.
-I’ve travelled through ‘Baca’ a few times so I know how rough it can be!
+I sympathise with anyone travelling through Baca as I have travelled through it a few times and I know how rough it is – very rough!

-This valley is the complete opposite, to the former memorable, happy, care-free days in ‘Heidi land.’
+This valley is the complete opposite to your former, happy, care-free days in the lush valley of ‘Heidi-land.’

-But the tragedy is: many don’t make it, and do drop out on the rough Baca road.
-Many ‘stumble’ but fail to dust themselves off and carry on walking again because the road isn’t ‘quite what they expected it to be’ or is ‘a little ‘too hot’ for them, or isn’t quite smooth or ‘cool’ enough to continue.
+But the tragedy is, many don’t continue.
+Many do drop out on this tough Baca road.
+Many ‘stumble’ and fail to ‘dust themselves off’ and to keep going.
+Some excuses are – the road wasn’t ‘quite as easy as they thought it would be’ ‘it was a bit ‘too hot’ ‘It wasn’t quite ‘cool’ or ‘trendy’ enough.
 But this is such a shame as the Valley of Baca is the route to somewhere special!
-And what a waste of a life-long journey with God, just to give in on the very last bit!
+And what a waste of a life-long journey with God, just to give up on the very last bit!
 Everyone knows that the last leg of a Marathon is the toughest.

-People see envious images of climbers standing on the pinnacle of the highest mountain looking as if they’d been dropped on it by helicopter.
-But no. To get to such heights and to behold such stunning beauty surrounding them, they’d had to pass gruelling endurance tests.
-And they didn’t mind risking life and limb to do it!
+We see envious images of climbers standing on the pinnacle of the highest of mountains looking as if they’d been dropped there by helicopter.
+But to get to such heights, and to behold such beauty they’d had to pass gruelling endurance tests first.

-But make no mistake… ‘Baca’ literally means ‘weeping’ – and weep you will.
-Hurt you will!
-You will not only stumble, but could feel too drained to even want to keep going, because The Valley of Baca is like no other valley and is a seriously trying time.
+But make no mistake… The word ‘Baca’ literally means ‘weeping’.
+The Valley of Baca is a place of tears!
+And weep you will.
+Hurt you will.
+You will not only stumble, but will feel too upset to even want to keep going, because this Valley is like no other.

 There is a Scripture I love.
 It only has 5 words but it has done a lot for me…“And it came to pass”